 Most personal injury claims are based on a standard legal theory referred to as negligence, which means that a person or an entity did not exercise reasonable care under a certain circumstance which resulted in an injury.
 The individual filing the claim (the plaintiff) must show that they would not have suffered injury if the defendant had acted reasonably.
 These cases do not typically arise from contracting an illness, such as the common cold or the flu, as it can be difficult to pinpoint when exactly a person became infected, where they became infected, and that the defendant engaged in negligence.
 That said, there may be certain situations in which a plaintiff successfully file a negligence claim against a defendant based on contracting coronavirus.

 COVID-19 and Nursing Home Negligence

 In May 2020, Nevada granted protection to nursing homes and other long-term care facilities against certain types of lawsuits related to the COVID-19 outbreak.
 Nevada nursing home facilities are shielded from liability for ordinary negligence that caused coronavirus-related harm.
 However, they are not protected from gross negligence or intentional misconduct.
-For more information, or to obtain a free case evaluation on a nursing home injury, please contact The Injury Firm directly at (702) 800-0988.
+For more information, or to obtain a free case evaluation on a nursing home injury or medical malpractice, please contact The Injury Firm directly at (702) 800-0988.